H-chauvet/ScrapingArchitecture/README.md

 This will format the code.

 # Run the server
-Go at the root of the project.
+Go at the root of the project.<br>
 Run `cd ScrapingArchitecture/`<br>
 Run `python manage.py migrate`<br>
 Run `python manage.py createsuperuser`<br>